-How to make homemade Reuben Sandwiches from corned beef made in the Instant Pot that will rival a Jewish deli-in a fraction of the time!
-Just in time for St. Patricks Day or a March Madness party.
+How to make homemade Reuben Sandwiches from corned beef made in the Instant Pot that will rival a deli restaurant-in a fraction of the time!
+Just in time for St. Patricks Day or to feed your family this weekend.

 Reuben Sandwiches and Shrimp 'n Grits are the two dishes I consistently order where ever I go around the US.
 I've had a Reuben sandwich stacked so high with corned beef and kraut that I literally couldn't take a bite from top to bottom in one bite.
 Other times, a Reuben has left me wondering if they ran out of corned beef in the kitchen.